Parascela

 Parascela is a genus of leaf beetles in the subfamily Eumolpinae.
-It is distributed in Asia.
-The genus is placed close to Basilepta.
-According to Romantsov and Moseyko (2019), however, the differences between Parascela and Basilepta are unclear, and Parascela can probably even be considered a species group within Basilepta.
+It is distributed in South, East and Southeast Asia.
+The genus was originally placed in the tribe Adoxini, but is now placed close to Basilepta in the tribe Typophorini.
+Parascela differs from Basilepta by having a densely punctured pronotum with weak lateral carinae, and elytra that are covered with setae or rugose, though Parascela can probably even be considered a species group within Basilepta.